alenamalets/service-provider-api/README.md

 # Service provider API

 API for service prodiver app contains an endpoint for generating 5 job offers (requests) based on selected skills.
 First, I generate 100 random requests.
-For this I am using the Faker.js library.
+I am using the Faker.js library for this.
 Each request contains a name, 3 skills, a start date and an end date.
 Then I filter these requests to find 5 requests matching at least 1 of the chosen skills.
 To make 2 requests with the same start date, I randomly assign a start date from the first request to one of the remaining four requests.

 ### Install dependencies